SPbSAT/cirbo/README.md

 1. Setup virtual environment by running `poetry install`
 1. Set your env to the oldest supported Python version `poetry env use 3.9`
 1. Enable virtual environment using `poetry shell`
-1. Install pre-commit hooks using `pre-commit intsall`
+1. Install pre-commit hooks using `pre-commit install`

 Note: probably one will need to restart an IDE after extensions are built and installed to refresh its index and stubs.